wkorando/sip-of-java/instanceof/README.md

 ## Flow Scope

-The pattern variable, in the below example `nowImAString`, is only in scope within the flow it was declared.
-For the below example `nowImAString` is only in scope within evaluation statement of the `if` statement and its corresponding code block, but out of scope outside of it.
+The pattern variable, in these examples `nowImAString`, is only available within the _flow scope_ where it was declared.
+What this means in practice is that `nowImAString` is available everywhere where the compiler *definitely* knows its value has been assigned (i.e. everywhere where `actuallyAString instanceof` is `true`)

-The same variable name, `nowImAString`, can be reused later in the code file, but is only inscope within the evaluation statement.
+### Normal Use Cases

+Typically this will mean the pattern variable will be available in the evaluation block it was declared, and, if part of an `if` statement, the following code block, like in the below examples of an `if` statement and assigning a `boolean` value.

 ```
 Object actuallyAString = "I'm actually a string!";